EfthymiaKakoulidou/project-management-tool/README.md

 ### New Site Users

 - As a new site user, I would like to sign up, so that I can that I can have easy access to the site the next time I visit it.
-- As a new site user, I would like to make a profile which I will be able to edit or delete, so that I my details are there for me and others to see when they visit the site.
+- As a new site user, I would like to make a profile which I will be able to edit or delete, so that my details are availlable for me and others to see when they visit the site.
 - As a new site user, I would like to create a project which I will be able to edit or delete, so that I can access it later.
 - As a new site user, I would like to create tasks for my projects which I can edit or delete, so that I can organize my work into smaller segments.
 - As a new site user, I would like to be able to check my tasks in order, so that I can know which one to prioritize.